eclipse-tractusx/item-relationship-service/INSTALL.md

 The deployment contains the components required to connect the IRS to an existing Catena-X network.
 This includes:

 - IRS with Minio - part of the "irs-helm" Helm chart
 - EDC Consumer (controlplane & dataplane) - part of the "irs-edc-consumer" Helm chart

 Everything else needs to be provided externally.

 ## Data Chain Kit

 You can use the Data Chain Kit to deploy the whole demo scenario with all participating components.
-Instructions can be found here [Data Chain Kit](https://eclipse-tractusx.github.io/docs/kits/Data%20Chain%20Kit/Operation%20View/).
+Instructions can be found here: [Data Chain Kit](https://eclipse-tractusx.github.io/docs/kits/Data%20Chain%20Kit/Operation%20View/).

 ## Installation